SaintCill/project-website-2/README.md

   to something more readable when the image stretches.

-### Deployment
+## Deployment

 This site was deployed using Github pages.
 Follow the steps below to deploy:
+- Fork repository.
-- In the Github repository, navigate to the settings tab.
+- Once forked, in the settings tab go to pages.
 - From the source section drop down, select the master branch.
-- Once the master branch has been selected, the page provided the link to the deployed website.
+- Once the master branch has been selected, github pages should provide a live link to the website.
 Live link to website [here](https://saintcill.github.io/project-website-2/)